-- From 2018 through 2022, 1,382 people died on West Virginia's highways, an average of 276 annual fatalities.
-West Virginia's traffic fatality rate of 1.61 fatalities per 100 million vehicle miles of travel is higher than the national average of 1.35. - Traffic fatalities began to increase in 2020, even as vehicle travel dropped dramatically due to the pandemic, and have remained elevated.
-From 2019 to 2022, the number of traffic fatalities in West Virginia increased by 3% and the traffic fatality rate per 100 million vehicle miles of travel increased 18%, even as vehicle travel decreased by 12% during that time. - Traffic crashes in West Virginia imposed a total of \$1.7 billion in economic costs in 2022.
-TRIP estimates that a lack of adequate roadway safety features, while not the primary factor, was likely a contributing factor in approximately onethird of all fatal traffic crashes, resulting in \$579 million in economic costs in the state in 2022.
+- From 2018 through 2022, 197,190 people died on the nation's highways, an average of 39,438 annual fatalities.
+The U.S. has a traffic fatality rate of 1.35 fatalities per 100 million vehicle miles of travel. - Nationwide, traffic fatalities began to increase in 2020, even as vehicle travel dropped dramatically due to the pandemic, and have remained elevated.
+In the U.S., from 2019 to 2022, the number of traffic fatalities increased by 19% and the traffic fatality rate per 100 million vehicle miles of travel increased 22%, even as vehicle travel decreased by 1% during that time. - Traffic crashes in the U.S. imposed a total of \$465 billion in economic costs in 2022.
+TRIP estimates that a lack of adequate roadway safety features, while not the primary factor, was likely a contributing factor in approximately onethird of all fatal traffic crashes, resulting in \$155 billion in economic costs nationwide in 2022.
 These costs include work and household productivity losses, property damage, medical costs, rehabilitation costs, legal and court costs, congestion costs, and emergency services.